Lassie

 Katt som tittar ut

-If your cat is exposed to stressors over a long period of time, it is not uncommon for it to suffer from stress-related bladder inflammation, licking its fur or urinating in the wrong place, for example.
-Whatever your cat's behaviour or the cause of the stress, this is something that needs to be dealt with to get your cat back to normal.
+If your cat is exposed to stressors over a long period, it's not uncommon for them to develop stress-related bladder inflammation, lick their fur excessively, or urinate in the wrong place.
+Whatever the behaviour or cause, it's important to address it to help your cat feel like themselves again.

 Common signs of stress

-• Cat preening, licking or cleaning fur excessively
+• Excessive grooming, licking, or cleaning of fur

-However, there are a few things you can do to help your cat out of its stressful behaviour.
-Below, we list our top tips to counteract and/or reduce stress in cats!
+There are several things you can do to help your cat overcome stressful behaviour.
+Here are our top tips to counteract and reduce stress in cats:

-• For outdoor cats, it's a good idea to let them decide for themselves when they want to be inside and outside
+• For outdoor cats, allow them to decide for themselves when they want to be inside or outside.

 Our app